danielthegray/vaultfile/README.md

 The `<KEY_NAME>` string should be name you wish the key to have in the vaultfile.
 Normally it should be something like a username, or something else unique to you (so that other uses of the vaultfile will know who the key belongs to).

-A public key can be added as a file (first option) or as a JSON string (second option).
+A public key can be added as a file (first option) or as a JSON string (second option), which could be obtained from another vaultfile (i.e. using the `show-key` subcommand to extract the JSON string for a specific public key) or easily copied from a chat log.

 If a key with that name already exists in the vaultfile, a confirmation warning will appearing asking if it's OK to overwrite the key (can be overwritten without confirmation if the `-y` flag is added).